1j01/nw-screensaver/README.md

 * Automatically grab the title from a page

-* Settings to configure the interval or disable switching screensavers

 * Disable auto-switching when interacting

 * Maybe make the shortcut to interacting be "tap <kbd>Ctrl</kbd> to toggle"